CCheung96/software-tech-demo/docs/comp1000/code_style_guide.md

 int a = (int)(val+0.5); //a holds val casted to nearest integer
 ```

+{: .note}
-Note: this is the version where the reader isn't concerned with the underlying math.
+This is the version where the reader isn't concerned with the underlying math.

 - Over-commenting is bad!